 Because Mse I or other restriction enzymes cannot always be used to fragment and isolate the DNA sequences of interest, sonication of the genomic DNA is an alternative method.
-Sonication is recommended for DNA fragmentation in preparation for Next-Gen sequencing analysis.

-- a) Pipette 20 μg genomic DNA into a 1.5 ml microcentrifuge tube and adjust final volume to 300 μl by addition of 10 mM Tris-HCl pH 8.5. - b) Using a tip probe sonicator, sonicate on ice with 15 pulses of 20 seconds (30% amplitude if using Active Motif's EpiShear[TM] Sonicator, Catalog Nos.
+- a) Pipette 20 μg genomic DNA into a 1.5 ml microcentrifuge tube and adjust final volume to 300 μl by addition of 10 mM Tris-HCl pH 8.5. - b) Sonicate on ice using 15 pulses of 20 seconds (30% amplitude if using Active Motif's EpiShear[TM] Sonicator, Catalog Nos.
 53051 & 53052), with a 20-second pause on ice between each pulse.
 The sheared DNA can be visualized by ethidium staining after electrophoresis on a 3% agarose gel.
 The majority of the DNA fragments should be between 100 and 350 bp in length.